ErKatz/octoprint_multi_printer_instructions/README.md

 Let's say you own a domain called foo.com, would it be nice to map each printer to http://mini1.foo.com, http://mini2.foo.com, http://mk3s1.foo.com ?

 nginx to the rescue.
-I run nginx like so:
+example for running nginx :

 ```
 docker run  -v /home/erez/nginx/nginx.conf:/etc/nginx/nginx.conf  --net host  -dit --restart unless-stopped nginx
 ```

-Notice the --net host argument, there is probably a better way to that, probably with docker-compose, but I wanted nginx to connect to the containers running on the host "directly" so I gave it the host network stack. nginx file is included in this project.
+Notice the --net host argument, there is probably a better way to that (docker-compose).
+A sample nginx.conf file is included in this repo.